Advanced Engineering Technical Electives

 Topics: Background of biomedical optics (1 week); Single scattering (1 week); Monte Carlo modeling (4 weeks); Convolution for broad-beam response (1 week); Radiative transfer equation and diffusion theory (2 weeks); Hydride model of Monte Carlo method and diffusion theory (1 week); Sensing of optical properties and spectroscopy (1 week); Ballistic imaging and microscopy (1 week); Diffuse optical tomography (1 week); Photoacoustic imaging (1 week); Examination (1 week)

-Prerequisite: ME 508
+Prerequisite: ME 508 or permission of instructor

 ME 765 Biomaterials